mlrun/mlrun/docs/runtimes/load-from-hub.md

 Returns: project object

-For more information see the {py:meth}`~mlrun.projects.MlrunProject.set_function`API documentation.
+For more information see the {py:meth}`~mlrun.projects.MlrunProject.set_function` API documentation.

 ### Load function example  <!-- omit in toc -->

-This example loads the describe function.
+This example loads the 'describe' function.
 This function analyzes a csv or parquet file for data analysis.

 ```python
 project.set_function('hub://describe', 'describe')
 ```

-Create a function object called my_describe:
+Create a function object called 'my_describe':

 ```python
 my_describe = project.func('describe')